How To Prepare For Your First Art Commission

 15. Remember to take good photos

-With this guide you should have a good understanding of how to setup your first set of commissions or ways to improve your process.
-If you have any other advice or found this helpful, share it with your friends!
+With these tips you should have a good understanding of how to setup your first set of commissions or ways to improve your current process.
+If you have any more advice leave a comment below!

 ABOUT THE AUTHOR